gillescochez/_str/README.md

 ## Credits

-Structure is inspired by jQuery (http://jquery.com) and strings manipulation methods are inspired or partially taken from phpjs (http://phpjs.org).
+Structure is inspired by jQuery (http://jquery.com) and strings manipulation methods are inspired and/or partially taken from phpjs (http://phpjs.org).

 Thanks to both projects for their amazing work.